edpavanelli/commerce-purchase/purchase-management/README.md

 	   <br>- ProducerMock
 	   <br>- QueueManagerServiceMock

-The **ProducerMock** is a simulation of an other system sending a message through a queue and then listening another queue to get the response.
+The **ProducerMock** simulates another system sending a message through a queue and then listening another queue to get the response.
-<br>The **QueueManagerServiceMock** is a simulation of a QueueManager with the Request and Response queues running.
+<br>The **QueueManagerServiceMock** simulates a QueueManager with the Request and Response queues running.
 <br>Also, there is the **CurrencyInitializerMock** class that create a currency record in the database emulating a already loaded database.

 These classes exist just to help us to test, they are not part of the Purchase Management Project.
 These should not be in a production environment.